OpenZeppelin/koba/README.md

 > by either `cargo-stylus` itself or in the Stylus VM.
 As such, we maintain this
 > on a best-effort basis.

+## Installation

+To install `koba` to you machine, just run `cargo install koba`.
+To compile solidity code, `koba` requires `solc` to be installed and available through the command line.

 ## Usage

 For a contract like this: